-The retail giant Walmart has announced a prototype of an "interactive store," which is currently under test in Springdale, Arkansas.
+The retail giant Walmart has announced a prototype of an "interactive store," currently under test in Springdale, Arkansas.

-As part of the project, titled "Having a Good Time," there will be improvements to lighting and use of retail space, as well as QR codes and digital screens for new research opportunities.
+As part of the "Having a Good Time" project, there will be improvements to lighting and retail space, as well as QR codes and digital screens for new research opportunities.

-We are committed to making our customers feel excited and proud when they shop with us, the company's press office explained.
-Despite today's multichannel world, shoppers still want to experience merchandise - touch, feel, and taste.
+The company's press office explained that we are committed to making our customers feel excited and proud when they shop with us.
+Despite today's multichannel world, shoppers still want to experience touch, feel, and taste merchandise.

 Walmart redesigned the point-of-sale system over the past few years, and the new test follows suit.
-In almost 1,000 Walmart stores, new navigation systems have appeared following much positive feedback from customers and experts.
+New navigation systems have appeared in almost 1,000 Walmart stores following much positive feedback from customers and experts.

 The organization of space in the new "Time Well Spent" concept is somewhat similar to the updated Target format launched five years ago, which Target has successfully adapted.

-A new Walmart in Springdale features, among other things, visualization and product testing displays, branded in-store corners, fully digital storefronts, and a code system that provides information about additional products and services.
+Among other things, a new Walmart in Springdale features visualization and product testing displays, branded in-store corners, fully digital storefronts, and a code system that provides information about additional products and services.

-Walmart posted a video of the store's corners, which feature such global brands as Gap, Reebok, and Philips.
+Walmart posted a video of the store's corners featuring global brands such as Gap, Reebok, and Philips.
 According to the company, initial tests of the new format showed that customers were "delighted with the redesign."